sevenwhiteclouds/cst311_group4/PA1/README.md

 Next, split up your team to have one group do the UDP example together and another group to do the TCP example.
 While these teams can work independently, there is a fair bit of overlap in their roles, and communication between them, so keeping this communication going would be beneficial.

-Third, At least once have a meeting where all team members look over all the code together to help understand what it is doind and any changes that were necessary.
+Third, At least once have a meeting where all team members look over all the code together to help understand what it is doing and any changes that were necessary.

 #### IDE Configuration
 You are welcome to use whatever IDE the team prefers; for this assignment with about 10 lines of code, you may prefer to simply use an editor but this is up to you.